 “Invest in photography.
 Most mediums nowadays are online, which means that these articles need visuals.
 You’d be surprised how few companies actually have a good online newsroom with press kits and hi-res images.
 With high-quality photography, you can really make your article stand out.
 Photos of the team, management, atmospheric images, product shots, etc.”

 Sending quality images with the pitch is such an easy win: a journalist will perceive you as more professional, so will want to collaborate with you again.
 The added bonus is you get to control how your brand is being portrayed.
-Because in all likelihood, random stock photos chosen by someone who doesn’t know your brand are not going to do your image any favours.
+Because in all likelihood, random stock photos chosen by someone who doesn’t know your brand are not going to do your image any favors.

 Endless email chains requesting images.
 Scouring image libraries for something that fits.
 These are all steps you can remove for journalists.
 This helpfulness will push you into the PR major leagues.
 When you build a reputation for being thorough, accommodating, and reliable; media contacts will want to call you in the future.

-Whilst it’s worth investing in a bank of images of your organisation, you do not have to organise a whole shoot for every single pitch.
+Whilst it’s worth investing in a bank of images of your organization, you do not have to organize a whole shoot for every single pitch.
 There are so many great ways to source visuals, which we will cover below.
 Once you start creating images you can draw upon the archive for years to come— everyone loves a bit of nostalgia.
 Just look at this great example with this Ford campaign that uses an old photo to celebrate their longevity.

 What editorial teams are looking for in images